How COVID-19 Impacts People with Diabetes

 Q: Are people with diabetes more likely to get COVID-19?

-Q: Do people with diabetes have a higher chance of experiencing serious complications from COVID-19?
+Q: Do people with diabetes have a higher chance of serious complications from COVID-19?

 Your risk of getting very sick from COVID-19 is likely to be lower if your diabetes is well-managed.
-When people with diabetes do not manage their diabetes well and experience fluctuating blood sugars, they are generally at risk for a number of diabetes-related complications.
-Having heart disease or other complications in addition to diabetes could worsen the chance of getting seriously ill from COVID-19, like other viral infections, because your body’s ability to fight off an infection is compromised.
+Having heart disease or other complications in addition to diabetes could worsen the chance of getting seriously ill from COVID-19, like other viral infections, because more than one condition makes it harder for your body to fight the infection.

 Viral infections can also increase inflammation, or internal swelling, in people with diabetes.
-This is also caused by above-target blood sugars, and both could contribute to more severe complications.
+This can also be caused by above-target blood sugars, and that inflammation could contribute to more severe complications.

 Q: Does COVID-19 cause diabetes?